joeday/skibacs-field-manual/app/data/tasks/pushandglide.md

 ### How to do it

 With one ski on, have them glide on a gentle slope while maintaining shin/cuff pressure.
-When gliding, demonstate keeping you foot without the ski behind the other foot as this helps keep shin/cuff pressure.
+When gliding, demonstate keeping your foot without the ski behind the other foot as this helps keep shin/cuff pressure.

 ### What to look for

-Can they a clean line behind?
+Can they leave a clean line behind?

 ### Other things you can do